janickweberpals/smdi/README.md

 ![**Table 2.** Example of how `smdi` diagnostics can be applied to give insights into the likelihood of underlying missingness structures in a real-world database study.](./vignettes/smdi_examples.png)

-While the manuscript is underway, in the meantime please refer to the [presentation at the 2023 Innovation Day](https://www.youtube.com/embed/Dml_AP0ohTY?start=7376) to learn more
+While the manuscript is underway, in the meantime please refer to the [presentation at the 2023 Innovation Day](https://www.youtube.com/embed/Dml_AP0ohTY?start=7376) to learn more.

 <iframe width="750" height="421.875" src="https://www.youtube.com/embed/Dml_AP0ohTY?start=7376" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>